ftc-25805/ftc-25805.github.io/src/pages/competitions/awards.md

 ---

 *This page will be updated throughout the season as we earn new awards and recognition.
-Follow our [blog](/blog) for real-time updates on our competition results and achievements!*
+Check back regularly for updates on our competition results and achievements!*